basho/basho_docs/content/riak/kv/3.0.6/using/cluster-operations/inspecting-node.md

 The `riak-debug` command is used to identify and diagnose common problems with your Riak KV nodes.

-`riak-debug` also runs `riak-admin diag`, which runs a small suite of diagnostic checks against a Riak KV node to discover common problems.
+`riak-debug` also runs `riak admin diag`, which runs a small suite of diagnostic checks against a Riak KV node to discover common problems.
 It often offers recommendations about how to resolve those problems as well.

-{{% note title="Warning about `riak-debug` and `riak-admin diag` usage" %}}
+{{% note title="Warning about `riak-debug` and `riak admin diag` usage" %}}
-The `riak-debug` and `riak-admin diag` commands should only be used after a new installation or configuration change.
+The `riak-debug` and `riak admin diag` commands should only be used after a new installation or configuration change.
 It should not be used as part of regular monitoring.
-Overuse of `riak-debug` or `riak-admin diag` can eventually cause the node to crash from atom table exhaustion.
+Overuse of `riak-debug` or `riak admin diag` can eventually cause the node to crash from atom table exhaustion.
 {{% /note %}}

 ## Strong Consistency Stats